opossum-tool/OpossumUI/USER_GUIDE.md

   - the attribution isn't an actual attribution or
   - it was globally decided that this attribution does not need attribution (e.g. it is proprietary but bought for the whole company).
+- _Comment / Comments_: In the case of an ordinary signal or an attribution, the comment textbox is displaying a single comment.
+In the case of a merged signal, the comment textbox is displaying multiple comments according to the comments of the individual merged signals.

 The `Attribution Details Column`, if editable, shows the following buttons: